 - ASTM Connectors (E): Oil containment booms are built in sections.
 Connectors allow the sections to be joined together to accommodate the total length of the area to be contained.

-- Seams (F): All seams are dialectric or thermally bonded together.
+- Seams (F): All seams are dielectric or thermally bonded together.

 There are several containment boom configurations, as follows (navigate the slider using the arrows):